-Section six Audit team
+Section four Audit team

 Your audit team has been drawn from our specialist public sector assurance department.
+The Director and Assistant Manager have both been involved in the audit in previous years.

 Contact details are shown on page 1.

 The audit team will be assisted by other KPMG specialists as necessary.